Move-In Checklist

 3. Extra Sheets and Air Mattress

 These are helpful if you intend to have friends or family stay over.
-Additionally, some couches can extend out to create a bed, so feel free to look into those too.
+Additionally, some couches can extend out to create a bed, so feel free to look into purchasing those too.
+My roommates and I have a futon sofa bed, and we love extending out even just for movie nights.

 4. Quarters